 - Don’t approach faculty members about recommendations at the last minute.
 Give them enough information to write an informed recommendation unless they already know you well.

 - I would like to apply for both a Summer and an Academic Year fellowship.
 Do I need to submit two separate applications?

 Yes.
 Academic Year and Summer FLAS awards are two separate competitions requiring two separate and complete applications.

 - May I apply for different languages in the Summer and Academic Year?

 Yes, if knowledge of more than one language is essential to your program of study.
-Be sure to demonstrate in your personal statement why you need the second language.
+Be sure to demonstrate in your Statement of Purpose why you need the second language.
 Your case for a second language will be stronger if you have already reached an advanced level in one language, or if the second language you need is not offered at IU during the academic year.

 - Are there restrictions on doing summer intensive language study in Africa?